Sustainable Agriculture Institute

 - Grading and Scoring: Advanced tracking and charting of student performance over time.

 When an LMS is used in corporate training environments, they often have additional features that satisfy goals relating to knowledge management and performance evaluation, such as:

-Automatic enrollment: Logic within an LMS which registers and reminds employees for mandatory courses.
+Automatic enrollment: Logic within an LMS that registers and reminds employees for mandatory courses.

-Enhanced Security: Many corporate LMS solutions have single sign in, advanced authentication and firewalls to ensure data security.
+Enhanced Security: Many corporate LMS solutions have a single sign-on, advanced authentication, and firewalls to ensure data security.

 Advantages of an LMS

 Like many information technology innovations from the past few decades, LMS software is able to add a level of efficiency to companies’ learning systems, with a number of other benefits emerging as well, such as:

 - Easily adapting and reusing materials over time.

 - More choices for creators of curriculum, such as the method of delivery, design of materials, and techniques for evaluation.